Richa812/MicroTeams/README.md

 - run `nodemon server1.s` to start
 - visit http://localhost:3000/

+### For the  External Chat-room
+-

 ### For the complete website:

 - Go to `front` folder
 - open `index.html` with live server

+#Features

+- Authentication system
+- An external chat-room where one can chat before and after meeting
+- The video call page which
+--  supports group video call
+-- In call chat-box
+-- Screen-Sharing
+-- Collaborative whiteboard

 https://micro-final-teams.herokuapp.com/